MyINFRA-eu/ansible-role-pre-setup/README.md

-# MyINFRA.eu Ansible Role: <name>
+# MyINFRA.eu Ansible Role: Pre-Setup

 [![MyINFRA.eu logo](https://raw.githubusercontent.com/MyINFRA-eu/.github/main/logo/myinfra-logo-grey.svg)](https://myinfra.eu)

 ## About

-A little description about the project.
+Manually install require python packages on a clean target system, this is useful one bare minimal installs where python isn't installed.

+> This should only be run once in a setup playbook

 ## Support us